 In its short life, the service has quickly developed into one of the best free email providers outside the Gmail, Yahoo, and Outlook troika.
 Driven by an ad-free web client (even for free users), it’s grown to more than 10 million active users in just nine years.

 The app offers everything you’d expect from a free email provider, including multi-level folders, conversation views, drag-and-drop inbox organizing, and filters.
 One omission is an integrated video chat tool.

 Zoho Mail is part of a larger office productivity suite.
-The service is tightly integrated with Zoho Docs – a Google Docs competitor that lets you create, edit, and collaborate on text, presentation, and spreadsheet documents.
+The service is tightly integrated with Zoho Docs—a Microsoft Office competitor that lets you create, edit, and collaborate on text, presentation, and spreadsheet documents.

 iCloud represents Apple’s venture into free email.
 Most Mac, iPad, and iPhone users have an account. iCloud itself is a holistic cloud service.
 It underpins other Apple services such as Find My iPhone, Photo Stream, Keychain, and iCloud Drive.
 Mail is just one facet of the app.